 At SPARK Schools we are focused on academic education, but we do know the importance of holistic development for our scholars.
-Therefore, SPARK scholars have physical education daily, Tuesday – Friday, where scholars learn in accordance to physical education requirements in CAPS.
+Therefore, SPARK scholars have physical education daily, Tuesday – Friday, where they learn in accordance to physical education requirements in CAPS.

-SPARK Schools have an extended school day that begins at 7:45am each day.
+SPARK Schools have an extended school day.

 This extended day includes all academic classes, as well as physical education and computer-based instruction in the innovative Learning Lab.
 The school day starts with Sparks Fly, an exciting and fun morning assembly.
 Then, the rigorous academic programme encourages SPARK students to develop a genuine love of learning in joyful and engaging classrooms.